povashraful/povashraful.github.io/_pages/about.md

 Apart from all this, I also help my dad run his business.
 I manage the finances, keep track of inventory.
 It’s unrelated to tech, but it’s taught me a lot about staying organized and thinking clearly when solving practical problems.
 This has become a major part of my life and I enjoy every second of it.

-Oh — when I’m not working or learning, I’m probably playing video games, planning my next trip (I've traveled to 5 countries so far!).
+Oh — when I’m not working or learning, I’m probably playing video games, planning my next trip.
 I love interacting with people from different culture, traditions, belief and try to make meaningful conversation to understand them.